jorinvo/me/content/post/zip-fix.md

 ---
 date: 2016-01-16T21:20:44+07:00
-description: Here's a quick-tip to fix a broken zip file.
 title: Fix Broken Zip Files
 ---

+Here's a quick-tip to fix a broken zip file.<!--more-->

 I backed up some files on a USB drive a while ago.